 Ena crept stealthily into his house, to find it empty.
 Even if his mother had been home, his natural Leaflender abilities would have allowed him to pass undetected, but as it was, everyone he knew was at his birthday party right now--the party he would never attend.

 Creeping to his room, he realized how dark the house was, no candles lit or fires going…the shadows seemed to press close around him, as if they knew his purpose, and did not want to let him go through with it.
-‘Betrayer; selfish boy…’ they seemed to say; ‘Wicked, cruel…!
+Betrayer; selfish boy… they seemed to say; Wicked, cruel…!
 Live a life of misery; never come here again…you are not wanted here, if you choose this path!
 Ena gritted his teeth and pushed forward, blocking out the voices his imagination pulled forth from his own fears.

 Walking into his room, he lit no lights, but worked by the faint starlight and the rays of the slim, crescent moon.
 He picked up several pairs of clothing, hunting and fishing equipment, a number of small weapons, food enough for a fortnight, sleeping bag, and various other essentials.
 He did not touch the presents from his mother, laid on his bed, nor the gifts from Sasof given a few weeks ago.